Impact of gender on the formation and outcome of mentoring relationships in academic research: Materials and Methods

-To demonstrate effects of the gender composition of a research field on homophily we conducted a simplified simulation (Figure S3).
+To demonstrate effects of the gender composition of a research field on homophily we conducted a simplified simulation (Fig. S3).
 We assumed that all individuals in the field had a set propensity to form same-gender mentor-trainee pairs, described by a parameter ($a$) between 0 and 1.
-This parameter determined the initial number of male-male and female-female mentor-trainee dyads in the field:
+This parameter determined the initial number of man-man and woman-woman mentor-trainee dyads in the field:

 The remaining mentors and trainees in the pool were matched randomly.
 Homophily was measured from the resulting population of mentor-trainee pairs.
-Figure S3 shows results from simulations including 1000 mentors and 1000 trainees.
+Fig. S3 shows results from simulations including 1000 mentors and 1000 trainees.

-To more clearly show change over time, plots of temporal trends of the gender ratio of students and mentors have been smoothed with a five-year moving average (Figure 1A, S6).
-For the regression analysis of temporal trends, homophily was computed from unsmoothed data (Figure 1B, Table S1).
+To more clearly show change over time, the plot of temporal trends of the gender ratio of students and mentors in Fig. S6 was smoothed with a five-year moving average.
+For the regression analysis of temporal trends, homophily was computed from the raw data (Fig. 1B, Table S1).

-For the supplemental figure of temporal trends in narrow research areas (Figure S6), as well as comparisons of homophily across research areas, only fields with at least 1000 students (29/71 fields with any women mentors) were included.
+For the supplemental figure of temporal trends in narrow research areas (Fig. S6), as well as comparisons of homophily across research areas, only fields with at least 1000 students (29/73 fields with any women mentors) were included.
 Data from research areas with less than 1000 students was included in analysis reported elsewhere in the paper, including aggregate statistics on homophily (see Results, Table S1).